The Subfield Metric and its Application to Quantum Error Correction: Introduction

 \section{Introduction}

 The results presented in this article are motivated by the problem to develop a framework that links asymmetric quantum error-correcting codes and classical coding theory.

 Asymmetric quantum codes have their origin in the observation that in many physical systems, different types of errors occur with different probabilities.
-For a qubit system, the errors are bit flips ($X$-errors), phase flips ($Z$-errors), as well as their combination ($Y$-errors).
-Most asymmetric quantum codes in the literature are based on the so-called CSS construction, which allows to correct $X$- and $Z$-errors independently.
-The number of errors of $X$-type and of $Z$-type grows linear with the dimension of the individual quantum system (qudit), while the number of combinations grows quadratic.
+For a qubit system, the errors are bit flips ($X$-errors), phase flips ($Z$-errors), as well as their combination ($Y$-errors) (see e.g. \cite{surv}).
+Most asymmetric quantum codes in the literature are based on the so-called CSS construction \cite{CaSh96,Ste96:simple}, which allows to correct $X$- and $Z$-errors independently.
+The number of errors of $X$-type and of $Z$-type grows linearly with the dimension of the individual quantum system (qudit), while the number of combinations grows quadratically.
 Treating $X$- and $Z$-errors independently introduces a third type of errors, namely their combinations.
-As discussed in more detail below, it is more natural to distinguish only two types of errors: diagonal errors and non-diagonal ones.
-This can be modelled using codes over an quadratic extension field $\F_{q^2}$ and distinguishing errors in the base field $\F_q$ or its set-complement $\F_{q^2}\setminus \F_q$.
+As discussed in more detail in Section \ref{sec:asymmetricQECC} below, it is more natural to distinguish only two types of errors: diagonal errors and non-diagonal ones.
+This can be modelled using codes over a quadratic extension field $\F_{q^2}$ and distinguishing errors in the base field $\F_q$ or its set-complement $\F_{q^2}\setminus \F_q$.
 We consider the more general setting of extension fields $\F_{q^m}$ with arbitrary $m>1$.

 To cope with the problem introduced by quantum error-correction, we introduce a new metric, called the $\lambda$-subfield metric.
 This metric gives errors that live outside of the base field a larger weight than errors in the base field, which are considered more common in this scenario.
 This allows us to correct more errors from the base field than by simply considering the Hamming metric.